 No, you do not need to have all your prerequisites completed before you apply.
 Simply complete the section on the application called "Projected Study Plan" so that the admissions committee knows when you plan to complete the prerequisites.
-Many of our applicants take prerequisite courses during the summer session immediately before the program begins in August; however, these courses must be completed prior to the start date of the CLS program.
+Some of our applicants take prerequisite courses during the summer session immediately before the program begins in August; however, these courses must be completed prior to the start date of the CLS program.

 How long does it usually take to complete all the prerequisites?

 It usually takes a minimum of two years at another college to complete all prerequisites.

 When does the program begin?